makeruniverse/docs/docs/blog/index.md

-Tiny Reflections on previous Maker Projects.
+Reflections on previous Maker Projects.